-The results of the present study indicated a relationship between transdiagnostic factors such as cognitive avoidance, intolerance of uncertainty, negative beliefs about worry, avoidance. experiential and cognitive emotion regulation strategies with psychotic symptoms schizophrenic in patients.
-Moreover. experiential avoidance and intolerance of uncertainty predict psychotic patients suffering from symptoms in schizophrenia.
+The results of the present study indicated a relationship between transdiagnostic factors such as cognitive avoidance, intolerance of uncertainty, negative beliefs about worry, experiential avoidance, and cognitive emotion regulation strategies with psychotic symptoms in schizophrenic patients.

+Moreover, experiential avoidance and intolerance of uncertainty predict psychotic symptoms in patients suffering from schizophrenia.